 The ACTS of Prayer

-· Thanksgiving-for Thine is the Kingdom and the power and the glory forever.
+T is for Thanksgiving, for Thine is the Kingdom and the power and the glory forever.
 This means in our prayer life, we are to be grateful for what He has done for us.
 We are to go over His mercies, all that He has done for us.
 They are more than you know!
 He truly and deeply loves you beyond your ability to fathom it.
 He provides, nurtures, and protects you and gives you hope and a purpose for life.
 Look at your family, friends, health, home, love, work, books, fun, a night of rest.
 In our times of prayer, we are to bring our attitude to His will.
-Remove your pride and seek Him first and foremost in all occasions so to live your life in gratitude to God for all things.
+Remove your pride and seek Him first and foremost in all occasions, so to live your life in gratitude to God for all things.
 Have the inward awareness that God has indeed been with you "all through the day."

 Stuck?
 Here are some practical helps:

-· If you still feel stuck in prayer, read the newspaper and pray for items in your nation and in the county in which you live, and for your neighbors.
-Also, read though the Bible and pray.
+If you still feel stuck in prayer, read the newspaper and pray for items in your nation and in the county in which you live, and for your neighbors.
+Also, read through the Bible and pray.
 Seek first the Kingdom of God!
 Ask God for the mission that He has given you.

-· Find a quite place where there are no distractions.
+Find a quiet place where there are no distractions.

 Next: "The Pursuit of Prayer!"